MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/service-level-changes.md

 ## Update the Data Warehouse database

-1. Run the following SQL Query against your Data Warehouse database.
+1. Run the following SQL query against your Data Warehouse database.
 Replace *DataWarehouseName* with the name of your Data Warehouse database.

     ```
     SELECT [ManagementGroupDefaultName],[WriterLoginName] FROM [DataWarehouseName].[dbo].[ManagementGroup]